mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Comment object with the following attribute:text,Request body should contain parts with the following names:comment: JSON Comment object with the following attribute:textfile: (optional) file to attach to the new commentSee Multipart Uploads for more information on parts.
+Comment object with the following attribute: text,Request body should contain parts with the following names:
+comment: JSON Comment object with the following attribute:text
+file: (optional) file to attach to the new commentSee Multipart Uploads for more information on parts.

 **Type:** object